Federal and State Aid

 SUA gives priority to those students with “exceptional financial need.”

-Cal Grant A and B have very specific eligibility requirements which are only summarized below.
-It is recommended that you visit the Cal Grant website to read a full description on how to apply and who is eligible.
+Cal Grant A and B have very specific eligibility requirements which are summarized below.
+It is recommended that you visit the Cal Grant website to read a full description on how to apply and eligibility.

 Cal Grant A: Entitlement and Competitive Grant